-2. Remove departing individual(s) from your Office 365 Group(s)
+2. Remove departing individual(s) from your Microsoft 365 Group(s)

-Individuals who retain access to Office 365 email and calendar after they leave the University (e.g., Former Students, Emeriti, Retirees with IT services) will continue to have access to Office 365 Groups.
+Individuals who retain access to Microsoft 365 email and calendar after they leave the University (e.g., Former Students, Emeriti, Retirees with IT services) will continue to have access to Microsoft 365 Groups.

-Office 365 Groups will allow these individduals to continue to have access to Office 365 Group's OneDrive data.
+Microsoft 365 Groups will allow these individduals to continue to have access to Microsoft 365 Group's OneDrive data.

-If you do not want them to continue to have access to your Office 365 Group's OneDrive data, you are encouraged to remove them from your group.
+If you do not want them to continue to have access to your Microsoft 365 Group's OneDrive data, you are encouraged to remove them from your group.